SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

 \subsection{Overview}

+\autoref{fig:overview} gives an overview of \approach, where the upper part shows the training phase and the bottom part presents the inference phase.
+The core idea of \approach is to generate training samples in a fully project-specific and self-supervised manner.
+In order to be capable of doing project-specific training, we take one project's past version to generate training samples.
+The learned model is used to repair future bugs from the same project.
+For self-supervised training, the training buggy samples are generated by perturbing correct programs given as input.
+This is contrary to the related work on neural program repair which is based on supervised learning with mined past commits \cite{Tufano-ICSE19,Tufano-tse19,SEQUENCER,CoCoNuT,CURE-icse21,Recoder,RewardRepair-icse22}.
+Notably, the perturbation-based programs can be compiled and executed with project-specific test suites while past commits do not.

-\autoref{fig:overview} gives an overview of \approach.
-The core idea of \approach is to generate training samples in a fully self-supervised manner.
-This is contrary to the related work on neural program repair which is entirely based on supervised learning with past commits. \approach consists of two main components: a sample generator based on perturbing the source code (left part) and a neural transformer architecture fed with an input representation embedding compiler and test execution information (right part).
-Given a correct program $\mathcal{P}$ which can be compiled and executed, \approach generates variants of them, i.e., perturbed programs $\mathcal{P'}$, according to a perturbation model.
-For one single $\mathcal{P}$, a number of $\mathcal{P'}$ can be generated in a configurable way, depending on the required size of the training dataset.
-All the generated $\mathcal{P'}$ are then executed by the compiler and test cases to determine to what kinds of bugs are triggered.
+\emph{Training Phase.} \approach's training phase consists of two main components: a training sample generator based on perturbing the source code (left part) and a neural transformer architecture fed with an input representation embedding test execution information (right part).
+Given a correct program $\mathcal{P}$ which can be compiled and executed (i.e., pass test suite specification), \approach generates variants of them, called here ``perturbation-based programs'' (denoted as $\mathcal{P'}$), according to a perturbation model (Section \ref{sec-perturbation}).
+For one single program $\mathcal{P}$, a number of $\mathcal{P'}$ can be generated in a configurable way, depending on the required size of the training dataset.
+All the generated $\mathcal{P'}$ are compiled and executed by invoking the test suite included in the correct version.
+Compilation and test execution determine whether the perturbation model introduces a bug, and yields the error type and the error diagnostic $\mathcal{D}$.

-Finally, \approach's learning model takes input as the perturbed program $\mathcal{P'}$ and its accompanying diagnostic $\mathcal{D}$.
-The goal of the learning model is to predict the expected output $\mathcal{P}$ that the source code not being perturbed.
+Finally, \approach's learning model takes input as $\mathcal{P'}$ and its accompanying diagnostic $\mathcal{D}$.
+The goal of the machine learning model is to predict the expected output $\mathcal{P}$, the original source code before perturbation.
 They are denoted as follows: